wgalik/nuxt-from-with-back-server/README.md

 ## 📝 Summary

-This example is a clean starting point for building forms in Nuxt 4.
+This example is a clear demonstration of how to:

-It shows how to connect the frontend and backend, handle API responses, and work with reactive state using Vue’s Composition API.
+- Use Nuxt 4 with TypeScript
+- Handle form data on both the frontend and backend
+- Build reactive UI elements using the Composition API
+- Implement simple reset and API communication logic